Three Two Hour Classes – 6CEs

 Passing on that lightness of being by doing less.

 Resistance comes in many forms.
 Disociation is one form and it can occur in the minds of client and practitioner.
 Both minds can remain absorbed in the fixing the client’s story, rather than a shared experience of listening to the body.
-The power of doing less involves meeting one another in different parts of the body.

 “Meet my hands right here where you are feeling pain.